What is Managerial Communication?

 - Organizational Communication-Is the sharing of information between the various levels of an organization.
 For example, when a CEO holds a conference call with his VP level managers to communicate strategic objectives.
 This is a more formal mode of communication and is likely to be written i.e. emails, memos than verbal.
 The purpose of organizational communication would be to establish objectives, link plans with actions, etc.

 Managers in an organization need to not only be skilled in their job but also in their communication abilities.
 Lack of the latter may lead them not to have good relations with fellow employees and managers and proper authorization may not be established.

 Why is Managerial Communication Important in an Organization?

 - Information Sharing-The key purpose of communication is to pass on information to individuals or groups.
-Different types of information is shared in a company like rules and regulations, changes in the organization, work deadlines and more.
+Different types of information are shared in a company like rules and regulations, changes in the organization, work deadlines, and more.

 - Feedback-Employees need to be given feedback on their achievements also departments need to be told of their performance.
 Upper management also needs to be told on the achievement of goals.
 When feedback is given difficulties encountered during the process can be known and rectified for a smoother process.